openworm/open-worm-analysis-toolbox/documentation/Movement Validation White Paper.md

 #Movement Validation White Paper#

-*(What follows is excerpt from an unpublished revision (revised by @MichaelCurrie) to "OpenWorm: an open-science approach to modelling Caenorhabditis elegans", by Balázs Szigeti, Padraig Gleeson, Matteo Cantarelli, Michael Vella, Sergey Khayrulin, Andrey Palyanov, Michael Currie, Jim Hokanson, Timothy Busbice, Giovanni Idili, Stephen Larson)*
+*(What follows is excerpt from an unpublished revision (revised by @MichaelCurrie) to "OpenWorm: an open-science approach to modelling Caenorhabditis elegans", by Balázs Szigeti, Padraig Gleeson, Matteo Cantarelli, Michael Vella, Sergey Khayrulin, Andrey Palyanov, Michael Currie, Jim Hokanson, Giovanni Idili, and Stephen Larson)*

 ### Evaluating the worm simulation ###